Aușeu

-Aușeu (Kisősi, Aušeu) is a commune in Bihor County, Crișana, Romania with a population of 3,033 people.
+Aușeu (Kisősi, Aušeu) is a commune in Bihor County, Crișana, Romania.
 It is composed of six villages: Aușeu, Cacuciu Vechi (Kiskakucs), Codrișoru (Szekatura), Gheghie (Körösgégény), Groși (Tőtös), and Luncșoara (Élesdlok).

 Geography

 The commune is located in the eastern part of Bihor County, 50 km from the county seat, Oradea, on the border with Sălaj County.
 It lies on the banks of the Crișul Repede River, at the confluence with its right tributaries, Borod, Pârâul Omului, and Gepiș.

 Demographics

-At the 2011 census, 83.9% of inhabitants were Romanians, 8.8% Roma, and 5.6% Slovaks.
+At the 2011 census, Aușeu had a population of 3,033, of which 83.9% were Romanians, 8.8% Roma, and 5.6% Slovaks.
 Of those inhabitants, 77.7% were Romanian Orthodox, 8.5% Pentecostal, 6.3% Baptist, and 5.9% Roman Catholic.
+At the 2021 census, the commune had a population of 2,702; of those, 81.16% were Romanians, 9.1% Roma, and 4.29% Slovaks.

 Zichy Hunting Castle

 The Zichy Hunting Castle, located in Gheghie village, was commissioned by Domonkos Zichy, bishop of Rožňava, and was finished in 1860.
 In 1904, the castle was transformed into a hunting lodge by Ödön Zichy.
 At the end of World War I, the estate was bought by Gheorghe Mateescu, a boyar from Muntenia.
 After World War II, the castle was nationalized by the Communist regime; from 1950 to 2006, it served as a sanatorium for tuberculosis patients.